camusdb/camusdb.github.io/docs/sql-schema.md

 );
 ```

+Columns that belong to a primary key are always `NOT NULL`.
+CamusDB records that
+nullability even when the column definition omits the words `NOT NULL`.

 Use a `CHECK` constraint when a column or a row must satisfy a predicate.
 The
 predicate applies before an insert, and before an update: